Are You Confusing Wants and Needs? Let’s Find Out!

 Social Pressure and Lifestyle Inflation

 Social pressure makes you want more than you need.
 Bigger homes, trendy clothes, and new gadgets feel like must-haves because others have them.
-Mark Verber points out how people choose larger houses to fit in.
+Mark Verber notes that people choose larger houses to fit in.

 Kath Balson criticizes fast fashion for the same reason, pushing thrift shopping as a better choice.

-Lifestyle inflation happens when you earn more but spend more too.
+Lifestyle inflation happens when you earn more but spend more, too.
 Instead of saving, many upgrade their lifestyles to match others’.
-This keeps your wants growing while needs stay ignored.
+This keeps your wants growing while your needs remain unmet.

 Ads and social media also make this worse by showing what “success” should look like.
 Recognizing these traps can help you control spending and focus on real needs instead.